7-9 September 2021

 The Office of Outer Space Affairs is committed to support gender mainstreaming in its programmes and advocates for balanced representation from different perspectives.

-The working language of the Symposium will be English.
+The working language of the Symposium is English.

-Please note that the application form is available here
+Please note that the registration form is available here.
+Registration is open until 24 August 2021.